Volvo V60 review - Interior, design and technology

 Ahead of the driver sits a digital dashboard, with vertical air vents either side of the centre screen and a ribbon of very Swedish veneer running the full width of the dash.
 Build quality is good, although it's still not quite up to the standards of the Audi A4, and we can’t believe anyone will be disappointed.

-The exterior takes the V90 theme and adds a little dynamism to it.
+The exterior takes the larger V90's general design and adds a little dynamism to it.
 So the front looks more athletic and the sides a little more swoopy and toned.
-The rear tailgate is more vertical than on the V90, too, helping towards those class best capacity figures.
-Go for an R-Design model, and you can add a subtly sporty bodykit with extended side sills and front and rear bumpers.
+The rear tailgate is more vertical than on the V90, too, helping towards those class-leading boot capacity figures.

 Sat-nav, stereo and infotainment